Italo-Turkish War: Trench phase

 Italian troops landed at Tobruk after a brief bombardment on 4 December 1911, occupied the seashore, and marched towards the hinterlands facing weak resistance.
 Small numbers of Ottoman soldiers and Libyan volunteers were later organized by Captain Mustafa Kemal Atatürk.
 The small 22 December Battle of Tobruk resulted in Mustafa Kemal's victory.
 With that achievement, he was assigned to Derna War quarters to coordinate the field on 6 March 1912.
 The Libyan campaign ground to a stalemate by December 1911.

 On 3 March 1912, 1,500 Libyan volunteers attacked Italian troops who were building trenches near Derna.
 The Italians, who were outnumbered but had superior weaponry, held the line.
 A lack of coordination between the Italian units sent from Derna as reinforcements and the intervention of Ottoman artillery threatened the Italian line, and the Libyans attempted to surround the Italian troops.
 Further Italian reinforcements, however, stabilised the situation, and the battle ended in the afternoon with an Italian victory.

 On 14 September, the Italian command sent three columns of infantry to disband the Arab camp near Derna.
 The Italian troops occupied a plateau and interrupted Ottoman supply lines.
 Three days later, the Ottoman commander, Enver Bey, attacked the Italian positions on the plateau.
 The larger Italian fire drove back the Ottoman soldiers, who were surrounded by a battalion of Alpini and suffered heavy losses.
 A later Ottoman attack had the same outcome.
 Then, operations in Cyrenaica ceased until the end of the war.

-Although some elements of the local population collaborated with the Italians, counterattacks by Ottomans soldiers with the help of local troops confined the Italian army to the coastal region.
+Although some elements of the local population collaborated with the Italians, counterattacks by Ottoman soldiers with the help of local troops confined the Italian army to the coastal region.
 In fact, by the end of 1912 the Italians had made little progress in conquering Libya.
 The Italian soldiers were in effect besieged in seven enclaves on the coasts of Tripolitania and Cyrenaica.
 The largest was at Tripoli and extended barely 15 kilometers (9.3 miles) from the town.